Overview

 AI

-AI was used to prototype different ways insights could be framed, summarised, and explained, allowing me to test how varying levels of confidence, language, and specificity felt before exposing anything to users.
-This helped ensure insights felt supportive rather than judgemental, and informative rather than invasive.
+AI was used to prototype different ways insights could be framed, summarised and explained.
+Allowing me to test how varying levels of confidence, language and specificity felt before exposing anything to users.
+This helped ensure insights felt supportive rather than judgemental and informative rather than invasive.

-During internal testing, AI supported rapid analysis of qualitative feedback, making it easier to surface recurring concerns around relevance, privacy, and interpretation.
+During internal testing, AI supported rapid analysis of qualitative feedback, making it easier to surface recurring concerns around relevance, privacy and interpretation.
 This allowed the team to refine the MVP by removing or softening insights that were not consistently accurate or helpful.

 Design